Lifestyle | Health & Wellness

 FODMAP Friendly Smartphone App System

-If you click on the three white lines, upper right, you will see this screen below.
+If you click on the question mark, upper right, you will see this screen below.
 You can read about FODMAP Friendly Certified products, access Recipes using their products, and more.

 Check out our article, How To Read A Low FODMAP Certified Product Label, for more info on that in particular.

-But let’s get back to that initial screen and press on the Food List box, top of the right column – or you can access the Food List from the screen shown above.
+But let’s get back to that initial screen and press on the Food List box, top left – or you can access the Food List from the screen shown above.

 The FODMAP Friendly Food List

 You will then be brought to all the food categories, in alphabetical order.
 Looking for FODMAP content of Beverages?
 Click there.
-Looking for Dairy & Alternatives, Snacks & Cookies?
-One click away.
+Looking for Dairy & Alternatives, or Snacks?
+There are all one click away.
 You get the idea.

 Let’s look at Fruit.

-The interface, shown below, now shows color images, also in alphabetical order, of the fruits that have been lab tested.
+The interface shows color images, also in alphabetical order, of the fruits that have been lab tested.
 If a fruit is not listed, it has not been tested.

 One of the main features that we love about the FODMAP Friendly app is that they very clearly show us the percentages of FODMAPs detected in lab testing.
 These percentages are based upon thresholds that are known to trigger IBS in most people.

-For a 94.97 g (3.35-ounce) serving size we can see that the threshold for fructans is 650% and 800% for GOS; this is why they get a red “Fail”.
-This amount of fructans and GOS would likely trigger IBS symptoms in most people.
+For a 150 g (5.29 ounce) serving size we can see that the threshold for fructans is 170%; this is why they get a red “Fail”.
+This amount of fructans would likely trigger IBS symptoms in most people.

 How To Use The FODMAP Friendly App Percentages